-Income and other taxes increased \$9.7 million due to a lower tax benefit from improved performance and a lower tax rate on our share of results in the retail operations venture of Aéropostale as compared to 2017, and increased withholding and income taxes related to certain of our international investments.
+Income and other taxes increased \$13.9 million due to a lower tax benefit from improved performance and a lower tax rate on our share of results in the retail operations venture of Aéropostale as compared to 2017, and increased withholding and income taxes related to certain of our international investments.

-Income from unconsolidated entities increased \$20.9 million primarily due to the stronger operations of the retail operations venture of Aéropostale of \$8.6 million and favorable results of operations from our international joint venture investments and our acquisition and development activity.
+Income from unconsolidated entities increased \$29.8 million primarily due to the stronger operations of the retail operations venture of Aéropostale and favorable results of operations from our international joint venture investments and our acquisition and development activity, offset partially by our share of an early repayment charge at one of our joint venture properties.